 So forget avocado’s, why have I added bread to my recipe?
 Well, I went to my local Nisa this morning to buy some regular sliced brown bread but they didnt’ have any!
 I mean none at all, what kind of shop doesn’t have sliced brown bread?!
 I couldn’t buy white Kingsmill, could I?
 I mean I could, but I’d devour the whole loaf in one sitting, white bread is like crack, fact.
 So I was forced to buy a fresh crusty brown loaf that wasn’t pre-sliced #middleclassproblems.
 So halfway through slicing giant door stoppers I got cross and just started ripping bits off and angrily stuffing them into my mouth.
 I’ll just make my salad into a panzanella I thought, that will get rid of the bits I can’t fit in the toaster.
 So that’s what I did.
 Enjoy!

-2 balls of buffalo mozzarella (300g drained weight)
+2 balls vegetarian mozzarella

-Handful of fresh basil leaves roughly chopped
+Handful of fresh basil leaves, roughly chopped

 Extra virgin olive oil